Super Bowl XLI halftime show: Synopsis

 As the final song of the performance, he performed his own hit "Purple Rain".
 The marching band again instrumentally accompanied him for the song.
 During the song's guitar solo, Prince played his guitar positioned behind a screen that had risen from under the stage, having his silhouette projected onto the screen.
 Because of the inclement weather and the nature of the lighting effects, a portion of the performance appeared to take place during a literal "purple rain."
 Fireworks were again launched at the end of the song.

 Critical reception

 The performance was widely acclaimed.
-Kelefa Sanneh, of The New York Times, wrote that the performance would "surely go down as one of the most thrilling halftime shows ever; certainly the most unpredictable, and perhaps the best."
+Kelefa Sanneh of The New York Times wrote that the performance would "surely go down as one of the most thrilling halftime shows ever; certainly the most unpredictable, and perhaps the best."
 Mark Caro, of the Chicago Tribune, wrote that Prince's performance, "for once, justified the existence of a mini-concert sandwiched between halves of football."
 Many have opined that the rainy weather actually added to the performance, especially during Prince's rendition of "Purple Rain".

-Numerous outlets have retrospectively ranked the performance the best Super Bowl halftime show performance.
-Further outlets have ranked it among the best.
+Numerous outlets have retrospectively ranked the performance as the greatest Super Bowl halftime show of all time.